 2.31 A-Stage ― An early stage in the reaction of certain thermosetting resins in which the material is still soluble in certain liquids and fusible.
 Sometimes the product of this stage is also known as ‘resols’.

-2.32 Baking ― See ‘stoving’.
+2.32 Baking ― See ‘stoving’

 2.33 Baking Finish ― A paint or varnish that requires stoving at temperature above 80 °C for the development of desired properties.

-2.34 Barrelling ― See ‘rumbling’.
+2.34 Barrelling ― See ‘rumbling’

 2.35 Barrier Coat ― A coating used to isolate a paint system from the surface to which it is applied in order to prevent chemical or physical interaction between them, to prevent the paint solvent attacking the underlying paint or to prevent bleeding from underlying paint or material.